-This is what most folks consider the “To Do” list.
-This is where you put anything that you couldn’t do in 2-minutes while processing but needs your next immediate action.
+Folder #1) ACTION – this is what most folks consider the “To Do” list.
+This is where you put anything that needs your next immediate action.
 Let me repeat the words next immediate.
 Don’t let stuff hang out in here that doesn’t need relatively swift action.
+If an email relates to a seminar at which you are presenting in six months, it’s probably not your next immediate action.
+(That seminar email will go somewhere else, hang with me.)
 This list should be as short as it possibly can be, but should completely capture the active energy of all your present work.
 It is what you’re doing today or in the next few days.
 If you start to let this list get flabby, you are back to your karaoke-crowd inbox problem.

-This is a biggie.
+Folder #4) WAITING FOR – This is a biggie.
 I used to email people, forget I’d emailed them, and later wonder, “Hey!
 Didn’t I send an email to so-and-so a few months ago asking for such-and-such?
 They never got back to me!”
 (Note: So-and-so needs to read this blog post!)
-This is where you put emails that are awaiting a response from others.
+This is where you put emails that are waiting for a response from others.
 For example, right now this folder contains, among others, an email regarding a stipend I am waiting to receive.
-(Tip: It’s a good idea to cc yourself when you send emails that you know will go in Awaiting Response.
+(Tip: It’s a good idea to cc yourself when you send emails that you know will go in Waiting For.
 Then you can just move them into this folder right away without having to go to sent mail to get them.)

-The key to making this system work is regularly checking your ACTION & AWAITING RESPONSE folders every day, just like you check your inbox.
+The key to making this system work is regularly reviewing these folders.
 If you don’t do this, you will revert back to your inbox as a catch-all and you will waste valuable brain energy scanning your inbox and re-remembering what stuff is and what you need to do about it.

 On a daily basis, here is how I check my email:

-1) RAFT MY INBOX – read what needs reading, do 2-minute actions, file stuff, trash the rest
+1) PROCESS INBOX – do 2-minute stuff, calendar items, process the rest

-2) CHECK ACTION FOLDER – What do I need to do today?
-What are the hot projects?
-What’s coming up next?
+2) ACTION – What do I need to do now?
+Do it!

-About once a year, I review my folders and subfolders.
-I delete obsolete ones, add new, or combine to make my reference system work better.
-Since it’s digital, I don’t worry about having too many.
-I just want to make sure they still work for me.
+At least once a year, review the REFERENCE folders.
+Decide if you still need all the subfolders.
+Delete obsolete ones, add new, or combine to make your reference system work better for you.
+Since it’s digital, you really can’t have too many subfolders here.
+You just want to make sure they still work for you.

 That’s it!
-Your email is organized, your inbox is closer to zero, and you are an official email ninja.
+Your email is organized, your inbox is always zero, and you are an official email ninja.
 Hi-ya!